 The most widely used legal entity as a Dutch holding company is the B.V., which is a private limited liability company.
 However, any Dutch tax resident legal entity that is subject to Dutch corporate income tax is eligible.
 This means for instance that also the Dutch NV, Dutch cooperative and UK Ltd can be eligible.
 See our legal forms section for more information on these.
 Also, see our section on Dutch company formation on how we can provide support with establishing your (holding) company in the Netherlands.
 For more on how we can help you to structure your Dutch business, see tax structuring.

 When to implement a Dutch holding Company?

-Normally we recommend to implement a Dutch holding company between the parent company and the Dutch or foreign (operating) companies from the start of activities for the following reasons (unless there are good reasons to implement later):
+We recommend to implement a Dutch holding company from the start of activities for the following reasons:

 - Implementation later might have adverse tax consequences depending on the facts and circumstances.
 For instance, the parent company or individual owning the shares in the Dutch holding company’s capital might become subject to Dutch (corporate) income tax for any capital gains realized.